Corprate Bias Ratings

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.

-Societe Generale does not have a specific rule discriminating against religious organizations in its charitable giving (1).
+Societe Generale does not appear to discriminate against religious organizations in its charitable giving (1).

 Uses corporate reputation to support ideological causes and/or organizations hostile to freedom of expression.